Grudge Match: Production

 Doug Ellin was brought on to provide rewrites in early 2012.
 He was left uncredited for his work.

+In preparation for the film, both actors trained with boxing trainer Bob Sale.
+During training, Sylvester Stallone went down to 168 pounds, his lowest weight since 1981.

 Filming commenced in New Orleans, Louisiana, in late 2012 and wrapped in March 2013, while several different establishing shots of Downtown Pittsburgh and the Edgar Thomson Steel Works were shot in the Pittsburgh metropolitan area.

 Reception

 Box office

-Grudge Match grossed only $7 million in its opening weekend, finishing in 11th place at the box office.
-Made on a $40 million budget, the film made only $45 million worldwide, making it a box office disappointment.
+Grudge Match grossed $7 million in its opening weekend, finishing in 11th place at the box office.
+Made on a $40 million budget, the film made $45 million worldwide.

 Critical response

 Grudge Match received generally negative reviews.
-On Rotten Tomatoes, the film has an approval rating of 30% based on 145 reviews, with an average rating of 4.5/10.
-The site's critical consensus reads, "Grudge Match is sporadically funny but meandering, and its strong cast is largely mired in a plot that's overrun with cliches."
-On Metacritic, the film has a score of 35 out of 100 based on 32 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 31% based on 142 reviews, with an average rating of 4.5/10.
+The site's critical consensus reads: "Grudge Match is sporadically funny but meandering, and its strong cast is largely mired in a plot that's overrun with cliches."
+On Metacritic, the film has a score of 35 out of 100 based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Andrew Barker of Variety wrote: "Essentially recasting 'Grumpy Old Men' with the senescent specters of Rocky Balboa and Jake LaMotta, the result is sporadically amusing, with some chucklesome sight gags and crowdpleasing supporting turns from Alan Arkin and Kevin Hart, yet it's all so overcooked that it defeats its own purpose."
+Andrew Barker of Variety wrote: "Essentially recasting Grumpy Old Men with the senescent specters of Rocky Balboa and Jake LaMotta, the result is sporadically amusing, with some chucklesome sight gags and crowdpleasing supporting turns from Alan Arkin and Kevin Hart, yet it's all so overcooked that it defeats its own purpose."

 Peter Travers of Rolling Stone wrote: "Watching De Niro and Stallone piss all over their most iconic roles provides no pleasure.
 It made me feel – Sad.
 Sad.
 Sad."

 John DeFore of The Hollywood Reporter wrote: "The movie only wakes up when Hart or Arkin are on screen (preferably together)."

 Peter Bradshaw of The Guardian called the film "A preposterous, worthless mediocrity. ...
 Never have I yearned more passionately to climb into my time machine and journey back to before my memory of Raging Bull was needlessly trashed by this incredibly depressing and worthless mediocrity".

 In a 2018 chat with Interview, Kim Basinger briefly disclosed that she didn't personally enjoy her experience filming Grudge Match.